KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

 - Includes response to various types of input concentation stimuli (step changes, ramp inputs, and sinusoidal inputs)
 - Incorporation of PID controller to maintain exit concentration set point
 - Uses Ziegler-Nichols heuristic tuning method
-- Laplace transformation is used in the transfer function to simulate the closed-loop response of the CSTR
+- Laplace transformation used for transfer function to simulate the closed-loop response of the reactor

 ## Description of the System
 A liquid stream of **A** enters the reactor at a volumetric flow rate **F** , decomposing according to the irreversible chemical reaction **A→B**, at a rate of **r=k*C<sub>a</sub>**